Why We Love It

 Fish hatchery managers often move from small to large scale operations, while others start their own aquaculture business.
 Employment opportunities for those in this sector are expected to rise due increasing concerns about the world’s depleting natural resources, including fish species.
 The number of fish hatcheries and marine farms are expected to rise in number, especially those growing catfish, trout, salmon and shrimp.
 This profession will also supplement the increasing demand for seafood.

 Fish hatchery managers work at fisheries that are vertically integrated or operations that supply to smaller hatcheries or large seafood companies.
 Typically, recruiters are looking for candidates that have previous leadership experience in coordination or management of more than two people, as well as a solid foundation in fish culture, i.e. fish production, health, history and aquaculture diseases.
 You will be offered a competitive benefits package as a full-time employee in this area, which will include medical insurance, annual leave, paid holidays and retirement benefits.

 Employers that are interested in currently hiring for such roles include the State of Wisconsin Department of Natural Resources for the Governor Thompson Fish Hatchery, Pacific States Marine Fisheries Commission, Washington Department of Fish and Wildlife, Fitchburg Fish Hatchery, and Great Salt Lake Brine Shrimp Cooperative, Inc.

-Can I Become a Fish Hatchery Manager?
+How To Become a Fish Hatchery Manager

 Fish Hatchery Manager Salary Data